 - Travel to locations that have a U.S. Department of State Travel warning are discouraged.
 Be prepared to agree to and sign a statement of understanding concerning the risk(s) associated with travel to a country and/or region identified on the U.S. Department of State Bureau of Consular Affairs Alerts and Warnings list.

-- Proposed: UT Tyler requires all students participating in Study Abroad activities in countries at high risk for tuberculosis disease, as defined by the Centers for Disease Control and Prevention (CDC), to be screened for tuberculosis (TB).
-This includes students visiting a high risk country at any time during the semester or vacation periods.
+- Proposed: UT Tyler requires all students participating in Study Abroad activities in countries at high risk for tuberculosis disease, as defined by the Centers for Disease Control and Prevention (CDC) approved World Heath Organization (WHO) High Burdon Countries list, to be screened for tuberculosis (TB).
+This requirement applies to students visiting a High Burdon Country at any time during the semester or vacation periods.
 TB screening must occur within one week upon return to campus.
 It is a mandatory requirement for high risk students to be screened and/or tested for TB either prior to their arrival to UT Tyler, or immediately upon their arrival to the UT Tyler campus.
 For more information see Medical Clearance Requirements and/or speak to your UT Tyler Study Abroad Advisor.

 Attend a travel abroad informational meeting and meet one-on-one with the Travel/Study Abroad Advisor in the Office of International Programs (OIP) to determine your specific plan of action, especially regarding which program you will apply for, what classes you will take, how you will pay for the program, and begin creating your individual budget sheet.
 Contact firstname.lastname@example.org.

 Meet with the faculty/staff member leading the Travel/Study Abroad trip.
 If applicable, also meet with your departmental advisor to ensure that the study abroad course/program fulfills your degree requirements.

 Complete the proper forms from the options below:

 - Students participating in travel/study programs through the Office of International